Thru-hiking 101

 Day 5: We will hike 9.8 miles to Katahdin Stream Campground.
 The day will be a mix of learning, skill building, and relaxation time.
 Terrain difficulty: 2-4/10

 Day 7: We will regroup from 7:00-8:30 a.m. for one more group session to cover what we learned, ask final questions, return rented gear, and/or purchase gear.
 9:00 a.m. departure for Bangor (Airport, hotel, car rental, or bus stop).
 10:00am check-out for those who drove themselves.
-Or you can take a rest day and we can shuttle you back to the trail to continue south on a thru-hike attempt!
+Or you can take a rest day and we can take you back to the trail to continue south on a thru-hike attempt!

 Lodging